sxjczzl/Homebrew-brew/docs/Manpage.md

     If `--installed` is passed, show options for all installed formulae.

   * `orphaned`:
-    List kegs that were installed as dependencies of other kegs, but are no longer required for any explicitly-installed keg.
+    Find formulae that were installed as dependencies and are no longer required.

   * `outdated` [`--quiet`|`--verbose`|`--json=``version`] [`--fetch-HEAD`]:
     Show formulae that have an updated version available.